Ying-Lab/CRAFT/README.md

 1、Click ![alt tag](https://raw.githubusercontent.com/jiaxingbai/CRAFT/master/new_img/newssion_but.jpg) to start a new session.

-2、Select Refseq representative/complete database or the HMP1-II dataset.
+2、Select Refseq representative NCBI assembly database or the HMP1-II dataset.

 3、Click the button ![alt tag](https://raw.githubusercontent.com/jiaxingbai/CRAFT/master/new_img/add_but.jpg) and select the testing data under "data" folder.
 And click the button ![alt tag](https://raw.githubusercontent.com/jiaxingbai/CRAFT/master/new_img/run_but.jpg).
 The results in text format will be saved in folder with the naming of resources/app/output/.
 When same query file is input again, CRAFT will reload the resulting file and directly offer the visualization figures.